-So you’re ready for a new set of wheels?
+So, you’re ready for a new set of wheels?
 How exciting!

-If everything sounds good, it’s time to do some fact-checking.
-Ask the owner for the vehicle identification number (VIN) or look for it on the driver's side dashboard plaque near the windshield.
-Once you have the VIN, enter it in the free VINCheck database on the National Insurance Crime Bureau (NICB) website to make sure the car wasn’t stolen or reported as salvage.
 You’ll also want to purchase a car history report to get a record of accident damage, recalls and any title problems.
-Find more information on what to look for and how to interpret car history reports.
+Here's more information on what to look for and how to interpret car history reports.

-It’s also important to make sure that the car has had regular maintenance performed, and that any necessary repairs have been completed.
-You'll also want to check that the car was brought in for the recommended services — every 5,000 miles for most cars.
+It’s also important to make sure that the car has had maintenance performed at regular intervals, and that any necessary repairs or recalls on the car have been completed.
+You'll also want to check that the car was brought in for oil changes — every 5,000 miles for most cars.

 A warranty can provide the peace of mind that your car will keep running for at least a certain amount of time.
 But you don’t necessarily have to buy your car from a dealer to be protected under one.